 \section{Systematic uncertainties}

-The systematic uncertainties in the BF determination stem from various sources, with many related to the ST selection being cancelled benefiting from the DT technique.
+Systematic uncertainties in BF determination stem from various sources; many of them are related to the ST selection being canceled, benefiting from the DT technique.
 The remaining systematic sources can be grouped into two categories: multiplicative uncertainties, which affect the efficiency, and additive uncertainties, which impact the signal yield.
 These two types of uncertainties contribute to the upper limit of the BF through different approaches.

 The multiplicative uncertainty sources include the ST yield, positron tracking, positron PID, photon reconstruction, MC model, and DNN vetoes, as summarized in Table~\ref{tab:sys}.
-The uncertainty due to ST yield is estimated by varying the descriptions of signal and background components in the $M_{\rm BC}$ fits and is assigned as 0.3\%.
-A control sample of radiative Bhabha scattering events is used to study the position tracking and PID uncertainties, and their values are assigned as 1.0\% for both~\cite{BESIII:2019qci}.
-The photon reconstruction uncertainty is assigned to be 1.0\% using a control sample of $J/\psi\to\pi^+\pi^-\pi^0,\, \pi^0\to\gamma\gamma$~\cite{BESIII:2011ysp}.
-The uncertainty related to MC modeling is assigned as the difference in the signal efficiencies of the nominal MC model with an alternative single-pole model~\cite{Yang:2014rna}, which is 9.1\%.
+The uncertainty due to the ST yield was estimated by varying the descriptions of signal and background components in the $M_{\rm BC}$ fits and was set to 0.3\%.
+A control sample of radiative Bhabha scattering events was used to study the position tracking and PID uncertainties, and the values for both were set to 1.0\%~\cite{BESIII:2019qci}.
+The photon reconstruction uncertainty was set to 1.0\% using a control sample of $J/\psi\to\pi^+\pi^-\pi^0,\, \pi^0\to\gamma\gamma$~\cite{BESIII:2011ysp}.
+The uncertainty related to MC modeling was defined as the difference between the signal efficiencies of the nominal MC model and an alternative single-pole model~\cite{Yang:2014rna}; it was set to 9.1\%.